Gospel Minutes.org

 Tim

 Marriage - In scripture this is the act of a man leaving his father and mother and taking unto himself a woman.
 The two become one flesh when a child is begotten.
+One person who emailed suggested that the act of intercourse makes the two into one flesh without a child.
+That may very well be the case.
 (Many think a man becomes one flesh with a woman through a marriage ceremony.
 This violates scriptural definition.)
 In scripture there is no ceremony.
-Final consumation of the contract was performed through intercourse.
+Final consummation of the contract was performed through intercourse.
 Marrriage is only allowed to fellow believers and should be of one's own general kin.

 Marriage Contract - A contract made at the time of marriage.
 The ten commandments made up such a contract between God and Israel.
 The contract also included laws for the wife to obey.
 Generally though the scripture does not speak of a written contract for marriage.